I get a lot of questions regarding hiring me for illustrations projects.

 Short answer: Depends on how long I’ve been working.

 Long answer: If I haven’t started drawing yet, then yes.

 If I have completed the final sketch, then almost, you get 60% back.

 If I have completed the whole illustration, then no.

 This may seem harsh, but please remember that you’re not actually paying me for that piece of paper, but the time I spent working on it, just like we agreed upon that I should.

-Now, if I didn’t follow the brief, or made some other awful mistake, then that’s a whole different scenario, and of course we can work that out.
+Now, if I didn’t follow the brief, or made some other awful mistake, then that’s a whole different scenario, and of course we will work that out.

 Is the price negotiable?

 Long answer: Well, yes and no. I won’t take down my hourly pay (because I have bills too).
 But I am able to make simpler or smaller illustrations to make the timeframe match your budget.